CaroHolt/TempViz/README.md

 - **creation_of_paper_plots.ipynb**
     - This notebook can be used to recreate all plots present in the paper, based on the experimental results.

-- **run_clm_adapter.py**
-    - This script is based on the *run_clm.py* script of the Adapter Hub, which can be found [here](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/language-modeling).
-It is used to train the domain adapters using a causal language modeling loss.
-- **run_mlm_adapter.py**
-    - This script is based on the *run_mlm.py* script of the Adapter Hub, which can be found [here](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/language-modeling).
-It is used to train the domain adapters using a masked language modeling loss.

 ------------------------